paninihouse/homebrew-tools/README.md

 It's not obvious that we'll find answers to all of these questions, for sure is not an easy task.
 Only time will tell.
-What we can guarantee is that anything we come up with will have an extra dose of nerdiness.
+What we can guarantee is that anything we come up with will be very nerdy, probably weird, but for sure worth to be developed.
+We will create our version of XYZ only if we really have some good ideas to improve the products class, not just for the sake of it.
 If this resonates with you, stay tuned.

 ## Guiding principles